nrfconnect/sdk-nrf/doc/nrf/protocols/bt/bt_mesh/nlc.rst

 Networked Lighting Control profiles
 ###################################

-Bluetooth® Networked Lighting Control (NLC) profiles are a set of device profiles built on top of the Bluetooth mesh protocol, specified by the Bluetooth Special Interest Group (SIG) in the `Bluetooth NLC profile specifications`_.
+Bluetooth® Networked Lighting Control (NLC) profiles are a set of device profiles built on top of the Bluetooth Mesh protocol, specified by the Bluetooth Special Interest Group (SIG) in the `Bluetooth NLC profile specifications`_.
 The NLC profiles can be used to implement interoperable network controlled lighting setups, including sensors, light fixtures, energy monitoring, scene selectors and dimmer controls.
 Each of the profiles specifies a set of models and a set of performance parameters.